codedbydumi/Pharmacy-Management-System/README.md

 🛠️ Built With:
 ASP.NET Core / C# for the backend API ,
-React.js  for the frontend ,
-MSSQL for database management ,
+React.js  for the frontend , database management ,
 Swagger UI for API testing .